radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/secure-data-connectors/deploy-sdc-client.md

 If the client to be run on a network where proxy is setup, see the *Proxy Configuration for Linux* section in [run the secure data connector client under proxy network setup](deploy-sdc-client-in-proxy.md) guide.

 Open the command line and navigate to the directory that contains the unzipped *sdc-linux.zip* files.
-From the directory, run the following command to launch the secure data connector client:
+From the directory, run the following command to give execute permissions for inlets-pro and RadiantLogic.OnPremisesAgentClient.Agent:

+`chmod +x ./RadiantLogic.OnPremisesAgentClient.Agent`

+`chmod +x ./inlets-pro`

+Then launch the secure data connector client using this command:

 `./RadiantLogic.OnPremisesAgentClient.Agent`